ChifiSource/Toolips.jl/README.md

 ###### Note: 0.0.9 is not a full release of Toolips.jl, and stable supported usage should begin with version 0.1.0

 **Toolips.jl** is a **fast**, **asynchronous**, **low-memory**, **full-stack**, and **reactive** web-development framework **always** written in **pure** Julia.
 Here is Toolips.jl in a nutshell:
-- Fast and secure.
+- **Fast and secure**.
 All routes are served through Julia, and anything that can be written must be written using a method that can only write very specific types.
-- HTTPS capable, load balancer friendly.
+- **HTTPS capable**, load balancer friendly.
 Can easily be deployed with SSL.
-- Extendable servers, components, and modules.
-Everything is modular and extendable.
-Core portions of the server, such as the ability to serve files or the ability to log messages, are done via ServerExtensions.
+- **Extendable** servers, components, and methods, they are all extendable!
-- Modular applications.
-Toolips applications are modular, which means
+- **Modular** applications.
+Toolips applications are modular!
-- Regular Julia project files.
-- Server introspection
-- Live updating of routes for developing and maintaining with no downtime.
+- **Regular Julia** projects.
-- Declarative, high-level syntax.
+- **Declarative**, high-level syntax.
-- An ever-expanding library of extensions.
-- Easy animation and interaction tools.
-- Extremely low memory usage.
-Something that is held of very high priority with this project is keeping memory usage low while keeping features rich.
-The result is something that can run multiple full-stack web-pages without even eating a gigabyte of RAM.
-- Styling.
-Toolips makes it easy to develop front-ends and style them straight from Julia with indexing.
+- Extremely **low memory usage**.
-- Asynchronisoty.
+- **Asynchronous**.
 Run multiple functions at the same time as you serve to each incoming request.
-- Front-end development.
-Toolips.jl is a full-stack web-framework, and it does that exactly!
-- 100% Julia websites.
+- **Versatile**.
+Toolips.jl can be used for all scenarios, from full-stack web-development to APIs.
 ```julia
 julia> # Press ] to enter your Pkg REPL
 julia> ]